gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 ### Profile maintenance {#profile_maintenance}

-Chromium uses [SQLite](SQLite "SQLite"){.wikilink} databases to manage history and the like.
+Chromium uses [SQLite](SQLite "wikilink") databases to manage history and the like.
 Sqlite databases become fragmented over time and empty spaces appear all around.
 But, since there are no managing processes checking and optimizing the database, these factors eventually result in a performance hit.
 A good way to improve startup and some other bookmarks- and history-related tasks is to defragment and trim unused space from these databases.

 ```{=mediawiki}
 {{Pkg|profile-cleaner}}